jgwil2/beginners_guide/chapter_01.md

     2. If $A \cup B = B$, then $A \subseteq B$.

-        If $A \cup B = B$ A ⋃ B = B, then A does not contain any elements that are not in B.
+        If $A \cup B = B$, then A does not contain any elements that are not in B.

         Therefore A is a subset of B.